microsoft/vscode-docs/blogs/2023/07/20/mangling-vscode.md

 ---
 # Shrinking VS Code with name mangling

-July 20th, 2023 by Matt Bierner, [@mattbierner](https://twitter.com/mattbierner)
+July 20, 2023 by Matt Bierner, [@mattbierner](https://twitter.com/mattbierner)

 We recently reduced the size of Visual Studio Code's shipped JavaScript by 20%.
-That works out to a little over 3.9MB saved.
+That works out to a little over 3.9 MB saved.
 Sure that's less than some of the individual gifs from our release notes, but that's still nothing to sniff at!
 Not only does this reduction mean less code you need to download and store on disk, it also improves startup time because less source code has to be scanned before the JavaScript is run.
 Not too shabby considering we got this reduction without deleting any code and without any major refactorings in our codebase.
 Instead all it took was a new build step: name mangling.

 In this post, I want to share how we identified this optimization opportunity, explored approaches to the problem, and eventually shipped this 20% size reduction.
 I want to treat this more as a case study in how we approach engineering problems on the VS Code team rather than focusing on the specifics of mangling.
 Name mangling is a neat trick, but may not be worth it in many codebases, and our specific approach to mangling can likely be improved on (or may not be necessary at all depending on how your project is built).